NoahBurkholder/wiki-noah/docs/code.md

 }
 ```

+### Cache To Kill Garbage

-You'll be using lots of `yield return WaitForSeconds(float)` so it's good to optimize them nicely using the following resource saver:
+You'll be using lots of `yield return new WaitForSeconds(float)` so it's good to - instead of creating a `new` return - cache one of them, and recycle it:

 ```c#
 // Create a reference to a single public Wait() object for each length of wait time you'll need.